rsyncOSX/RsyncOSX_archived/README.md

 Rsync is a file-based synchronization and backup tool.
 There is no custom solution for the backup archive.
 You can quit utilizing RsyncOSX (and rsync) at any time and still have access to all synchronized files.

+### About crash and restore

+If RsyncOSX does halt or crash during operation there is no damage to files or deletion of files in the `source`.
+The `source` is only read during `synchronize` and `snapshot` tasks.
+But if you do a **restore** from the `remote` to the `source`, some files in the source might be deleted.
+This is due to how rsync works in `synchronize` mode.
+As a precaution **never** do a restore directly from the `remote` to the `source`, always do a restore to a temporary restore catalog.

 ### Application icon

 The application icon is created by [Zsolt Sándor](https://github.com/graphis).
 All rights reserved to Zsolt Sándor.